samlich/peertube-plugin-chapters/README.md

 ## Contributing

-Code is run through `npx standard-format <file>`.
+Code is run through `npx standard --fix`.
 Some of the changes it makes are wrong, but at least it's consistent.